 “Labels keep a warehouse organized.
 They help to track and manage inventory, so warehouse operators know exactly where raw goods, pallet loads, or individual products are located.”

 LPN labels – also known as license plate numbers – are preprinted, sequential barcode labels used to track moveable units in a warehouse.
 This might be a pallet, carton or bin.

-“LPN labels work in conjunction with a warehouse management system to track these items from the moment they enter the warehouse until the time they leave,” Aitken said.
+“LPN labels work in conjunction with a warehouse management system to track these items from the moment they enter the warehouse until the time they leave,” Bender said.
 “A worker can scan the unique barcode to pull up a host of information about the item, such as quantity, pertinent dates and lot numbers.”

 LPN labels are typically manufactured with paper stock, preprinted on rolls.
 Adhesives can accommodate a variety of warehouse applications and temperatures.

 ID Label custom designs its LPNs to match each client’s requirements.
-“We offer a variety of materials, sizes and colors,” Aitken said.
+“We offer a variety of materials, sizes and colors,” Bender said.
 “For instance, corner-wrap pallet labels are very popular,” he said.
 “Each label contains two duplicate barcodes, which makes it easy for workers to see and scan.”